 Why did Tuesday have to be the fifth time?

 Putting the wraps on a third consecutive undefeated Region 6-AAA championship with a 9-0 road win over Darlington last Tuesday, the Camden High girls soccer team heads into tonight's AAA state tournament opener with a full head of steam.

 Quickly but surely, they came off the court in rapid succession starting with Jo Jo Tiller, who needed just 33 minutes to put away his first singles opponent from Cane Bay.

 Finish the regular season unbeaten.
 Check.

 Playing with the lead did not seem to suit Camden as the Bulldogs saw their 4-0 third inning advantage go by the boards in Thursday's 7-5 loss to host Berkeley in the first round of the District 5-AAA baseball tournament.

 With one eye cast to the sky and another watching his team, Camden High tennis coach Roger Smoak was hoping for a quick match against undermanned Sumter at the CHS courts on Tuesday.

-The Camden High junior varsity baseball team split a pair of games with Darlington and Lakewood last week.
+The Camden High junior varsity baseball team lost their season finale, 7-3, against Darlington last Monday.